OpenNyAI/jugalbandi-old/README.md

-### Note: This repos is for low resource deployments.
+### Note: This repository is now deprecated.
+You may still use it for low-resource deployments.
 You can test it out by creating your own sample bot on our [test platform](https://test.jugalbandi.ai).
-For production level deployments please refer to newly architectured [Jugalbandi Manager](https://github.com/OpenNyAI/JB-Manager)
+For production-grade deployments, please refer to the newly architectured [Jugalbandi Manager](https://github.com/OpenNyAI/JB-Manager)

 # Jugalbandi